 As an employer, you are obligated to pay towards Employment Insurance and you must contribute 1.4 times the premium that your employees pay.
 You can take a look at the EI premium rates chart to see what the employment rate is.
 There is a maximum that is insurable under this chart (currently, the maximum insurable rate is $53,100) so that means you won’t ever pay more than 1.4 times the premium rate of the maximum insurable.

 As we mentioned at the beginning, this is a VERY brief overview of your payroll obligations.
-To get the full picture, get in touch with our Winnipeg accounting firm.
+To get the full picture, get in touch with our Compass Accounting.